WAY BACK IN 1898…

-St. Mark English Evangelical Lutheran Church began its journey when forty-five charter members first congregated in Christ’s name on September 9, 1898.
-Services were held in Wagner’s Hall at the corner of Mott and Hudson Streets, where they continued to worship until phenomenal growth of both church and Sunday School required the search for a suitably located lot upon which to erect a church edifice.
+St. Mark English Evangelical Lutheran Church began its journey when 45 charter members first congregated in Christ’s name on September 9, 1898.
+Services were held in Wagner’s Hall at the corner of Mott and Hudson Streets in Trenton, New Jersey, where they continued to worship until phenomenal growth of both church and Sunday School required the search for a suitably located lot upon which to erect a church edifice.

-The corner-stone of the new church at the corner of Chestnut and Emory Streets was laid October 1, 1899, and the building completed for occupancy April 26, 1900.
+The cornerstone of the new church at the corner of Chestnut & Emory Avenues in Trenton was laid October 1, 1899, and the building completed for occupancy April 26, 1900.
+Philadelphia-based stained glass maker Henry Willet (1899-1983) of the Willet Company (now Willet Hauser in Minnesota) created the stained glass in the altar area and over the church’s front door.
 The total cost of this building, including land and equipment, was $13,950.
 A sexton’s residence and a parsonage were also acquired.

 The increasing limitation of our geographical parish was evident in St. Mark for more than two decades when in 1953, despite problems and doubts in many minds, the family of St. Mark united and decided with courage, vision, and faith to relocate its ministry to a more fruitful field.
 A synodical survey of the White Horse area disclosed a promising field, with many Lutherans and unchurched people.
 The Board of American Missions of the United Lutheran Church in America approved this area for St. Mark’s occupancy.

 The land at the corner of White Horse & Orchard Avenues, on which our present church stands, was purchased, ground-breaking services held on June 21, 1953, and the Service of Corner-Stone Laying held on September 20th of the same year.
 Contents of the old cornerstone were placed in the new one.